 Dogs World Walking – 69 Lynn Williams Street

 A lot of people prefer to go with a certified dog walker.
 If that’s you, starting your search with Dogs World Walking is a good place.
 This business is upfront with their force free and positive reinforcement training program, which is used on each group walk and puppy visit.
 Their bookings are pretty flexible, the prices are competitive, and the service is top notch at least according to their regular clientele.
 If you’re looking to ease your way into providing your dog to a dog walker, this service might be ideal to get started.

 The Village Dog Pack – all across Liberty Village

-Another pretty solid choice, The Village Dog Pack puts forth the claim of being “the only and original dog walking service to serve Liberty Village”.
+Another great choice, The Village Dog Pack, exclusively services Liberty Village.
 Made of certified professional walkers and trainers, you can’t go wrong with this choice either.
 The Village Dog Pack provides walks, puppy visits, wedding chaperoning, pet sitting services, and dog training.
-If you are seeking or have a unique nutritional program set up for your dog, the Village Dog Pack are very accommodating.
+Their Bowen Therapist blogs about nutritional information about natural supplements to help their furry clients with digestion issues.

 Condo Doggy – 12 Sudbury Street

 Condo Doggy is not found directly in Liberty Village but if you don’t mind making a bit of a walk, it’s just a few minutes down King Street.
 Condo Doggy is well known for correcting behavioral issues in rescues and being attentive to dogs that might require a little more attention to get going initially.
 Condo Doggy will take your puppy to the dog park, make sure he gets some good exercise in, and has all around really great reviews.
 This is why they warrant inclusion on this list.

 Barks n’ Purrs – across Toronto